 A cholesterol test is an important tool.
 High cholesterol levels often are a significant risk factor for coronary artery disease.

 High cholesterol usually causes no signs or symptoms.
-A complete cholesterol test is done to determine whether your cholesterol is high and estimate your risk of developing heart attacks and other forms of heart disease and diseases of the blood vessels.
+A complete cholesterol test is done to determine whether your cholesterol is high and to estimate your risk of heart attacks and other forms of heart disease and diseases of the blood vessels.

-More-frequent testing might be needed if your initial test results were abnormal or if you already have coronary artery disease, you're taking cholesterol-lowering medications, or you're at higher risk of coronary artery disease because you:
+More-frequent testing might be needed if your initial test results were abnormal or if you already have coronary artery disease, you're taking cholesterol-lowering medications or you're at higher risk of coronary artery disease because you:

 There's little risk in getting a cholesterol test.
 You might have soreness or tenderness around the site where your blood is drawn.
 Rarely, the site can become infected.

-Generally you're required to fast, consuming no food or liquids other than water, for nine to 12 hours before the test.
+You're generally required to fast, consuming no food or liquids other than water, for nine to 12 hours before the test.
 Some cholesterol tests don't require fasting, so follow your doctor's instructions.